mlalma/tentofi/DTDEngine/README.md

 ## Potential Improvements

+- Allow contract creator to define if it is going to be short party or long party
 - Novation process: Enable transferring counterparty position to a new party (if allowed by contract)
 - Provide netting to "stack" the marking-to-market of all contracts between two counterparties
 - Provide portfolio margining for increasing capital efficiency or for simply notifying parties of potential defaulting